 I’m almost done writing my last novel The Choice of a Countess based on a true story of R.B. about an awesome woman born intersex.
 There is still a lot of revising and polishing left to do.
 And I still have to find a publisher for the book.
 To know more about the plot of the book go to the page The Choice of a Countess I would like to tell today how R.B. and I have met and why did I start writing about her?
 I met R. B. during Christmas vacation on Martinique, on Salinas beach, reputedly the most beautiful beach on the island.
 We started to talk.
 Suddenly R. B. asked: “You do not notice anything unusual about me?”
 “No,” I said, giving her an attentive look, to see if I had missed anything in her appearance.
 She looked like any other woman.
 Tall, strongly built, she must have been beautiful when she was young with her wide-set turquoise eyes.
 For some reason, she decided to share with me the secret of her birth.
 We met a couple of days later for breakfast, in a coffee shop in Le Diamant, a small community in Martinique, where many French expats have their homes.
 Over a coffee and croissant, Romy told me the incredible story of her life, how all she had ever wanted was to be like everyone else, and what she had done to accomplish that.
 The idea of the book was born.

-To see the previous post My Mother Paola Volkova -Unpublished Mother Loss Memoir Part 2 The first few months after your death I spent in a fog.
+To see the previous post My Mother Paola Volkova -Unpublished Mother Loss Memoir Part 2 May 3, 2013 The first few months after your death I spent in a fog.
 I did not notice the people around me.
 I stopped wearing a watch.
 Time had no meaning.
 All I knew was when the alarm went off in the morning, I had to get up to go to work.
 The clock on the PC in my office informed me that it was time to go back home.
 At work I forced myself to note down urgent tasks to do for the day and made myself do them.
 Otherwise I could easily spend the entire day surrounded by a fog, a thick white smoke.
 I saw nothing beyond it.
 Back home in the evening, I bought cold chicken and readymade salads for dinner until my husband politely pointed out to me that we had been eating the same food every day for the last few weeks.
-I’m jealous when I see mothers with their daughters on the streets.
+May 21, 2013 I’m jealous when I see mothers with their daughters on the streets.
 It makes me think that I will never be able to go with you for a coffee or a movie.
 Help you to sit down or put your coat on.
 I also think how happy they must be together.
-When I have first realized that I could not remember your face, I was so embarrassed that I could not admit it even to myself.
-I could remember your voice and gestures, how you placed your bag onto […]
+June 18, 2013 When I have first realized that I could not remember your face, I was so embarrassed that I could not admit it even to myself.
+I could remember your […]

 I’m almost done writing my last novel The Choice of a Countess based on a true story of R.B. about an awesome woman born intersex.
 There is still a lot of revising and polishing left to do.
 And I still have to find a publisher for the book.
 But here is the pitch and synopsis.
 Countess.
 Duchess.
 Butcher.
 Businesswoman.
 Singer.
 Intersex.
 The pathways of human experience are multifaceted but there is one rule to follow to profit from them.
 You have to be a woman or a man.
 Hailing from a noble Italian family, R. B. was born in rural France in the 1950s.
 Identified at birth as a boy, her parents registered her as Guy.
 When Guy turned five, the family doctor noticed that the child lacked testicles.
 At the time the doctor thought that there was no danger to Guy’s health and suggested they wait until the adolescence, hoping that the testicles would descend with time.
 Things got particularly bad for Guy at school.
 His private parts were unusually small, the classmates laughed at him.
 He isolated himself and was stigmatized even by the teachers.
 His parents, fearing that their son was a homosexual, insisted on Guy becoming a butcher—to ensure his masculine identity.
 At the age of 17, he left the countryside and moved to Lyon, where he went to see an endocrinologist, who put a word to what was happening to him: Hermaphroditism – a term used at the time for Intersex.
 Lost in his duality, […]